thecochenille/Research_R_bayesian_divergence-time/divergence-time.md

 Eleven different calibrated analyses were run in MrBayes with different calibration prior combinaisons.
 Information on calibrations priors are summarized in Table S3.

-1. ND-A: all 12 calibrations with the following command line in MrBayes 3.2.3
+1. ND-A-offsetexp: all 12 calibrations with the following command line in MrBayes 3.2.3

 ```